 I specialise in analysing large panel survey datasets (such as SHARE) and full-population register data, particularly for epidemiological and demographic research.
-My analytical approach is best described as theory-driven, quantitative empirical research.
+My analytical approach is theory-driven, quantitative empirical research.
 My main interests include social and gender inequalities in health, social determinants of health, intergenerational relationships, welfare systems, and quantitative methods for social research.

 If you would like to contact me, the best way is through email: